g-l-i-t-c-h-o-r-s-e/Datamosh-Den/README.md

 # Tomato also requires python version 2.7.16, [found here]( https://www.python.org/downloads/release/python-2716/)

-You can grab a copy of it from [here.]( https://github.com/itsKaspar/tomato) Thank you Kaspar <333
+You can optionally grab a copy of it from [here.]( https://github.com/itsKaspar/tomato) Thank you Kaspar <333

 # YOU NEED 7-ZIP INSTALLED FOR THE SCRIPT TO EXTRACT FFMPEG https://www.7-zip.org/